EfeDursun125/AMXX-VIP-Manager/README.md

 Configurable vip manager with native and forward for amxmodx with some built-in vip plugins, it has auto deletion after remaining days end

 # HOW TO USE?
+Note: vip_manager is the MAIN plugin, others are OPTIONAL!

 - amx_vm_add <player name | steamid | ip> <infinite | expire day> <vip level | 0 by default>
 - amx_vm_remove <player name | steamid | ip>